environ-developers/Environ/Doc/sphinx/example01.rst

 is often piped into an output file).

 Some helpful environment specific quantities can also be printed out.
 These are typically used on the development side for debugging.
-The option verbose=1 (or any higher integer value) will output these in a file named environ.debug.
-The option verbose=2 will additionally output gaussian cube files that contain the density objects of important quantities.
-Specifying this option will impact performance due to the heavy I/O operations, and for the majority of simulations, a verbosity of zero ought to be sufficient.
+The option ``verbose=1`` (or any higher integer value) will output these in a file named environ.debug.
+The option ``verbose=2`` will additionally output gaussian cube files that contain the density objects of important quantities.
+Specifying this option will impact performance due to the heavy I/O operations, and for the majority of simulations, a verbosity of zero ought to be sufficient, which is the default.

 .. literalinclude:: example01.in
    :language: fortran